ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/legacy_code_progress.md

 Remind them that they can post private messages to you on Piazza.
 Remind them they can include, or not include, their instructors, their pair partners, etc. on those messages.

-# Handling pull request for first look at legacy code (e.g. F16 lab03).
+# Handling pull request for first look at legacy code (e.g. [F16 lab03](http://ucsb-cs56-f16.github.io/lab/lab03/)).

 This has been relocated to this page: [feedback_first_look_legacy_code]

-# Handling pull requests for lab04.
+# Handling pull requests for first round of legacy code work (e.g. [F16 lab05](http://ucsb-cs56-f16.github.io/lab/lab05/)).

-For lab04, handling pull requests is a bit more involved.
+For this lab, handling pull requests is a bit more involved.

 You should do at least the following due diligence: